2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-data/dynamic-entity.md

 3. Give conveniant access to related information like the `Presentation` object
 4. Automatically handle some data-not-found errors
 5. Automatically do conversions, like convert related entities (like `.Children`) into dynamic objects to make your code more consistant

+## How the Property Lookup Works

+Internally there are a few things that can returned if you do something like `Content.SomeProperty`

+1. If the `SomeProperty` is one of the internal properties like `EntityId` etc. (see below) this will be returned
+1. Topmost is a simple property of the underlying Entity, like `FirstName`
+1. Similar to that are relationship properties, like `Tags` which will return a special DynamicEntity that behaves as a list (see below)
+1. _if the entity is a list_ (for example the result of `var tags = Content.Tags`) then going deeper like `tags.Name` has the following behavior
+    1. If the Tags-list had anything, then it will try to find a match on the first item according to these rules. _new in v10.27_
+    1. If up till then nothing was found, it will check if any of the items in the list has that `Title` property.
+This lets you write `Tags.Webdesign.Name` _new in v12.03_
+1. Last but not least - if nothing matches, it's `null`

 ## Properties of a Dynamic Entity